electricazimuth/tempo/README.md

 *   **F3.5:** Standard playback controls (Play, Pause, Seek, Loop) must be available for the preview.

 #### 2.4.
 AI Frame Generation (RIFE Interpolation)
-*   **F4.1:** The application will have a "Render Intermediates" or "Generate Slow-Mo Frames" button with a pre-flight confirmation dialog.
+*   **F4.1:** The application will have a "Render Intermediates" button with a pre-flight confirmation dialog.
 *   **F4.2:** On activation, the application will analyze the timing curve to identify all instances where new frames need to be generated (i.e., between existing frames in slow-motion segments).
-*   **F4.3:** For each required intermediate frame, the application will send the two bracketing source frames (Frame A and Frame B) to a designated RIFE API endpoint.
+*   **F4.3:** For each required intermediate frame, the application will send the two bracketing source frames (Frame A and Frame B) to a designated RIFE endpoint.
 *   **F4.4:** The application will receive the generated intermediate frame from the API and display it in the timeline.
 The new frame should be visually distinct (e.g., different color on the filmstrip) to indicate it is a generated frame.
 *   **F4.5:** The playback preview will now use these newly generated frames instead of the real-time cross-fade for the smoothest possible preview.